Do Tom Cruise And Suri Have A Relationship?

 Why is their relationship a topic of interest?

-The interest in Tom Cruise and Suri’s relationship stems from Cruise’s high-profile status and the public’s fascination with celebrity families.
-Additionally, Cruise’s affiliation with the Church of Scientology has also fueled speculation about the impact it may have on his relationship with his daughter.
+The public’s fascination with Tom Cruise and Suri’s relationship stems from Cruise’s status as a Hollywood icon and the secrecy surrounding his personal life.
+Additionally, Suri’s absence from public appearances with her father has only fueled speculation about their relationship.